ChielBruin/spoofax-latex-tools/README.md

 New lexers can easily be added by providing a parsetable and a mapping from the parsetree-nodes to a Pygments token type.
 For a full list of available tokens, see [this page](http://pygments.org/docs/tokens/#keyword-tokens).
+If no token type could be found for a parsetree-node, the type of its parent is used recursively.

 Available lexers: